Self-shadowing: Height Field Self-Shadowing

 A technique was created where a shadow on a rough surface can be calculated quickly by finding the high points along from the light source's origin and ignoring any other geometric points underneath the peaks.
-Imagine a sunrise in the mountains where the light hits a peak behind you but you are still in the dark.
-The computer wouldn’t need to worry about you needing a shadow or light since you are below the peak behind you.
+Imagine facing a sunrise in the mountains where the light hits a peak in front of you where you are still in the dark.
+The computer wouldn’t need to account for you casting a shadow or receiving light since you are below the peak in front you.
 “Height Field Self-Shadowing” renders self-shadows on dynamic height fields under dynamic light environments in real time.

 3D Hair

 Self-Shadowing can be used for interactive hair animation, which is normally very difficult for computers to render due to the major increase in individual geometric shapes that hair can take.
 Self shadowing is a major part of a 3d application that contributes to the impression of volume.

+Deep shadow maps, introduced by Tom Lokovic and Eric Veach at Pixar in 2000, allow for high-quality self-shadowing in complex and volumetric primitives like hair, fur, and smoke.
+Unlike traditional shadow maps that store a single depth value per pixel, deep shadow maps store a visibility function (or transmittance function) representing fractional light penetration at all possible depths.
+This technique enables realistic light attenuation and volumetric soft shadows, and was famously used in feature films such as Monsters, Inc. to render dense hair and fur.